 At the bottom of the sea, a small puffer fish performs a labour of love, making elaborate sand circles, precise in their geometry, astounding in their aesthetics.
 What shape does the shape of that circle take before it is made?
 How to understand the movement that constitutes it as a language and, most importantly, what is at stake when we reconsider language and communication in an interspecies landscape?

-Inspired by Ian Cheng’s exhibitions, BOB and Emissaries, the Serpentine launches a series of symposia that will take place over a year.
-Titled The Shape of a Circle in the Mind of a Fish, the gatherings bring together a wide range of thinkers and practitioners from various disciplinary ambits across art, literature, environment, science and technology to explore the porous boundaries between human, animal and artificial consciousness and intelligence.
+Inspired by Ian Cheng’s exhibitions, BOB and Emissaries, and to launch its General Ecology project, Serpentine launches a long, durational symposium and research project in several parts, that will take place over eighteen months.
+Titled The Shape of a Circle in the Mind of a Fish, the gatherings bring together a wide range of thinkers and practitioners from various disciplinary ambits across art, literature, environment, science and technology to explore the porous boundaries between human, non-human animal, vegetal, mineral, mycellar and artificial consciousness and intelligence.

-The Shape of a Circle in the Mind of a Fish series is curated by writer and editor Filipa Ramos and Lucia Pietroiusti, Serpentine Galleries.
-Part 1 was programmed in collaboration with Ian Cheng.
-Advisors to the series include biological systems scientist Phoebe Tickell and Serpentine CTO Ben Vickers.
+The Shape of a Circle in the Mind of a Fish series is curated by writer and editor Filipa Ramos and Lucia Pietroiusti, Curator (General Ecology), Serpentine Galleries.
+Part 1: Language was programmed in collaboration with Ian Cheng.
+Advisors to Part 1 included biological systems scientist Phoebe Tickell and Serpentine CTO Ben Vickers.

-GENERAL ECOLOGY projects supported by Nicoletta Fiorucci, founder of Fiorucci Art Trust.
-The Shape of a Circle in the Mind of a Fish, Part 1 is supported by the Embassy of Denmark in the United Kingdom and Belmacz, London.
+The Shape of a Circle in the Mind of a Fish, Part 1: Language is supported by the Embassy of Denmark in the United Kingdom and Belmacz, London.

 Monday 28 May, 6:30pm